wendyverdonk93/docs/content/faq/api/how-does-the-notification-url-work.md

 The security requirement you must implement is to always validate the payload so you know the POST notification comes from MultiSafepay and has not been tampered with.

 ### Response
-As response, MultiSafepay expects an _OK_ in the body of the response.
-A response containing the code '200' in the body will not be accepted.
+Despite the result code '200' referring to a successful HTTP request, it will not be accepted in the body of the response.
+As a response, MultiSafepay expects an _OK_ in the body of the response.

 If an _OK_ is not received, MultiSafepay will repeat this notification.
 The notification with a timestamp is repeated 15 minutes and 30 minutes after the payment has taken place.